outofmbufs/tokenizer/README.md

 ## Using the Tokenizer

 In the simplest case, a `Tokenizer` is constructed from a sequence of `TokenMatch` objects and an (optional) input source.
-Each `TokenMatch` is:
+Each `TokenMatch` has two attributes:

- - A string name.
-This will become the identifier in the `TokenID` Enum automatically created.
+ - tokname: -- string.
+This becomes the identifier in the `TokenID` Enum automatically created.
- - A regular expression.
+ - regexp: -- string.
+A regular expression.

 The TokenMatch class can also be subclassed to provide additional token-specific functionality as will be shown later.